primus-labs/zkFHE-Network-Docs/zkFHE-Network.md

   Worker is a node of PADO Network, providing computing resources, running the zkFHE algorithm on encrypted data, and providing PADO Network with a confidential computing environment and resources.
 Worker needs to generate a zk proof while computing.

-  Worker also needs to provide the Data Encryption Public Key to Data Provider to encrypt the data, and at the same time, it needs to re-encrypt the confidential computation results into results that only the Network Consumer can decrypt.
+  Worker also needs to provide the Data Encryption Public Key to Data Provider to encrypt the data, and at the same time, it needs to re-encrypt the confidential computation results into results that only the Caller can decrypt.

   zkFHE confidential computing can guarantee the confidentiality and integrity of computing.
 Workers can earn computing fees.